trisfaizal/Marketing-Site/_drafts/plugins-and-ssl.md

 Plugins are used for:

-- Reducing the repetition across site
+- Reducing the repetition across sites
-- Connect to external data sources
+- Connecting to external data sources
 - Adding additional liquid tags
 - Generating pages from data files
 - And much more